innovatorved/login-System/ReadMe.md

  * Please Edit Your Email and Password in emailNextIn.py file
  * also change the Content You want to Send to Ever Email Registered by Your Registration Page
  * Connect Database to MySQL for Saving All data
- * XAMPP is the besy tool for running localhost - you Can use any of them
+ * XAMPP is the best tool for running localhost - you Can use any of them